xstr-me/api-spec/.github/instructions/workspace.instructions.md

 3. **Read file first**: Use read_file tool to verify content before proceeding with GitHub CLI commands
 4. **Create content if missing**: If file is empty or missing, create proper description content first
 5. **Clean up after use**: Delete temporary body files after GitHub CLI operations - they should NOT be committed to the repository

+### GitHub CLI Output Interpretation
+- **Normal Behavior**: GitHub CLI commands may produce output with empty lines at the beginning and end
+- **Success Indication**: Command successful execution is indicated by command completion without error messages
+- **Empty Output**: Some commands (like `gh issue list` on repositories with no issues) may produce minimal or empty output
+- **Formatting**: Empty lines and minimal output are normal GitHub CLI formatting behavior, not errors
+- **IMPORTANT**: Always ignore empty lines in GitHub CLI output - they are normal formatting
+- **When given issue number**: Proceed with implementation even if `gh issue view` shows empty lines - the issue exists

 ## Git Branch Rules
 Follow these branch protection and workflow rules: